wangyangwang/hokuyo-unity/README.md

 Warning
 ===

-*I only have one 	**Hokuyo UST-10LX**  so obviously this code is not tested on any other Hokuyo sensors... but it shoudl work with most of them!*
+*I only have two 	**Hokuyo UST-10LX**  so obviously this code is not tested on any other Hokuyo sensor model... but it should work with most of them!*